riccardopadoan28/BIManalyst_g_46/A5/README.md

 ## Are you likely to use OpenBIM tools in your thesis?
 - Riccardo: I am using OpenBIM principles and IfcOpenShell documentation
-- Borja: Currently, I'm working on a company which is not commited to used any open tools.
+- Borja: Currently, I am working on a company which is not commited to use any open tools
 - Ali:

 ## Are you likely to use OpenBIM tools in your professsional life in the next 10 years?